Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 ### Removal

-Due to the time constraints of the class, we were not able to collect enough data to make use of the chart.
-As such, we have removed it from the final design, and no further improvements were made to it.
+Due to the time constraints of the class, we were not able to collect enough data to make use of the chart and we have removed it from the final design.

 <!-- Page Break in PDF -->
 <div style="page-break-before: always;"></div>